yogsototh/Scratch/README.md

 # yannesposito.com

-This is the source code of the [yannesposito.com](yannesposito.com) website.
+This is the source code for the [yannesposito.com](yannesposito.com) website.

 It is mainly a multi-language blog based on [nanoc](nanoc.stoneship.org).